 The permissions can be managed through itopia.
 Anything that’s under C:\Customer data can be managed through itopia Folders module.
 Other drives and locations are not integrated with itopia management portal.

-Recommended migration practice is to create the folder structure and security groups first and then assign all the permissions to the folders before moving the data.
+Recommended migration practice: create the folder structure and security groups first and then assign all the permissions to the folders before moving the data in.
 You will get faster performance when the folders are empty and after dropping the data in, they will just inherit the permissions of the parent folders.

 After creating a VPN, you will get billed according to Google pricing, itopia doesn't charge for VPN.